-This Code of Conduct was developed by the Committee of Animal Care Australia in October 2019 and approved by Committee on the 11th November 2019.
+This Code of Conduct was developed by the Committee of Animal Care Australia in October 2019 and approved by Committee on the 11th of November 2019.

-The Code applies to all ACA Member Organisations, ACA Supporters (individual members), Honorary Members, Volunteers and Guests (hereafter collectively referred to as ACA's Community).
+The Code applies to all Animal Care Australia Member Organisations, Animal Care Australia Supporters (individual members), Honorary Members, Volunteers and Guests (hereafter collectively referred to as Animal Care Australia 's Community).

-ACA's Community are expected to comply with the letter, spirit and intent of the ACA Constitution, By Laws, Code of Ethics, Policies and relevant State legislation.
+Animal Care Australia's Community are expected to comply with the letter, spirit, and intent of the Animal Care Australia Constitution, By Laws, Code of Ethics, Policies, and relevant State legislation.

-Those who are unsure of their obligations should contact a member of the ACA Committee for clarification.
+Those who are unsure of their obligations should contact a member of the Animal Care Australia Committee for clarification.